toyboot4e/loxrs/README.md

 ### Rust specigic tips (for me)

 - structuring
-    - decoupling the runtime (treewalk) from the lexer
+    - visualizing dependencies and decoupling the runtime (treewalk) from the lexer
 - lexer (both scanner and parser, in this repository)
-    - binary-based source iterator?
+    - binary-based source iterator like ron?
     - using [itertools](https://docs.rs/itertools/0.8.0/itertools/)::multipeek for Scanner
     - using [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) to make `struct`s [Sized](https://doc.rust-lang.org/std/marker/trait.Sized.html)
         - where to place `Box`?: in a super node (I chose) or sub nodes?